robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 ```

 The manager objects in `ReadOnlyObservableCollection` and their data in the `Data` property are always purely **read-only**.
-Changing them will not communicate the changes to the server and only results in inconsistent state of the client.
+Changing them will not communicate the changes to the server and only results in an inconsistent state of the client.
 All changes must be done using the offered RPC methods.

 ```